SuperHeraut/Pong/README.md

-# TEMPLATE-SITE
+# PONG
-a base project upon which build site. to be expanded.
+a game of Pong